Canonicalizing zeta generators: genus zero and genus one: Introduction

 \subsection{\texorpdfstring{The canonical $f$-alphabet isomorphism}{The canonical f-alphabet isomorphism}}

-Brown proved in \cite{Brown:2011ik, Brown:2011mot} that the motivic multizeta algebra $\MZ$ is isomorphic to a certain Hopf algebra comodule ${\cal F}$, known as the $f$-alphabet algebra, which has a very simple structure: it is a commutative algebra under the shuffle multiplication, multiplicatively generated by all monomials in an alphabet of letters $f_2$ and $f_3,f_5,f_7,\ldots$ which is free apart from the unique relation that $f_2$ commutes with all the other letters; thus we have \beq {\cal F}=\Q[f_2]\otimes_\Q \overline{\cal F} \, , \eeq where $\overline{\cal F}$ is freely generated under the shuffle multiplication by all monomials in $f_3,f_5,...\,$.
-The space $\overline{\cal F}$ is a commutative Hopf algebra equipped with the shuffle multiplication and the deconcatenation coproduct, and ${\cal F}$ is a Hopf algebra comodule equipped with the following extension of the deconcatenation coproduct to a coaction:
+Brown proved in \cite{Brown:2011ik, Brown:2011mot} that the motivic multizeta algebra $\MZ$ is isomorphic to a certain Hopf-algebra comodule ${\cal F}$, known as the $f$-alphabet algebra, which has a very simple structure: it is a commutative algebra under the shuffle multiplication, multiplicatively generated by all monomials in an alphabet of letters $f_2$ and $f_3,f_5,f_7,\ldots$ which is free apart from the unique relation that $f_2$ commutes with all the other letters; thus we have \beq {\cal F}=\Q[f_2]\otimes_\Q \overline{\cal F} \, , \eeq where $\overline{\cal F}$ is freely generated under the shuffle multiplication by all monomials in $f_3,f_5,\ldots$, and we sometimes write $f_{2n} = \frac{\zeta_{2n}}{(\zeta_2)^n} f_2^n$ for $n \in \mathbb N$.
+The space $\overline{\cal F}$ is a commutative Hopf algebra equipped with the shuffle multiplication and the deconcatenation coproduct, and ${\cal F}$ is a Hopf-algebra comodule equipped with the following extension of the deconcatenation coproduct to a coaction:

-In \cite{Brown:2011ik,Brown:2011mot}, Brown identified the complete family of Hopf algebra comodule isomorphisms $\MZ\rightarrow {\cal F}$ normalized by $\zeta^{\mathfrak{m}}_w\mapsto f_w$, showing that it is parametrized by rational parameters indexed by any basis of non-single irreducible multizetas.
+In \cite{Brown:2011ik,Brown:2011mot}, Brown identified the complete family of Hopf-algebra-comodule isomorphisms $\MZ\rightarrow {\cal F}$ normalized by $\zeta^{\mathfrak{m}}_w\mapsto f_w$, showing that it is parametrized by rational parameters indexed by any basis of non-single irreducible multizetas.
 In section~\ref{sec:falpha}, we display a canonical choice of one such isomorphism, uniquely determined as follows.

 \begin{thm} There exists a canonical normalized Hopf algebra comodule isomorphism $\rho:\MZ\rightarrow {\cal F}$ whose definition depends only on the canonical decomposition \eqref{canondec0}; it is characterized by each of the two following properties, which are equivalent: \begin{itemize} \item $\rho$ satisfies \beq \rho(\xi)|_{f_w}=0\ \ \ \ \forall \ \xi\in I_w \, , \eeq \item if $\Phi^{\mathfrak{m}}$ is written in a basis adapted to the canonical decomposition \eqref{canondec0}, then $\rho$ satisfies \beq \rho(\Phi^{\mathfrak{m}})|_{f_w}=g_w\ \ \ \ \forall \ w \ge 2 \, . \eeq \end{itemize} This choice of isomorphism $\rho$ is canonical since the subspaces $I_w$ and the polynomials $g_w$ in (\ref{rhochar1}) and (\ref{rhochar2}) are. \end{thm}